darrennorris/CuttingDownTrees/README.md

 <strong>AIM</strong>: Apply the most up to date data to examine spatial and temporal patterns in forest cover changes and economic progress in Brazilian Amazonia.

-A (perhaps) timely continuation of the investigations carried out by [Rhett Butler](https://news.mongabay.com/by/rhett-a-butler/) at [Mongabay](https://news.mongabay.com/2021/11/amazon-deforestation-unexpectedly-surges-22-to-highest-level-since-2006/).
+A (perhaps) timely continuation to the investigations carried out by [Rhett Butler](https://news.mongabay.com/by/rhett-a-butler/) at [Mongabay](https://news.mongabay.com/2021/11/amazon-deforestation-unexpectedly-surges-22-to-highest-level-since-2006/).

 ## Abstract